Family Reunion Visa for Germany

 Family reunification with Germans and EU citizens

-If you join a German national, your reference partner does not need to prove a sufficient income.
-The same applies to citizens of an EU member state or another Schengen country if they work as employees or are self-employed.
-However, you must demonstrate basic German language skills to obtain a visa.
+If you join a German national, your reference partner does not usually need to prove a sufficient income.
+Spouses joining German citizens must usually demonstrate basic German language skills, unless an exemption applies.

 Joining a recognized refugee